Dirnei/ESP32_OTAUpdateClient/README.md

 ## Usage

-The easiest thing is to have a look at the `main.cpp` in the `src` folder.
+The easiest thing is to have a look at the `BasciOTA.ino` in the `example` folder.
 But you can also follow the description here.

 First you have to include the library header and create a new instance of the `OTAUpdateClient` class.
 It does need a `WiFiClient`, the `address` to your webserver and the `port` your webserver is listening on.